LilithElina/CPANG19/_posts/2019-09-27-testing_pandora.md

 - What is the GAPS value in the VCF files?
 - What does it mean when a variant has almost equal forward and reverse coverage?
 - Why don't we get the same output when mapping single or multiple samples?
+- What is the reference in the VCF file?